Open edX and the need for a CMS

 The rest of this article will dive into more depth about what it takes to accomplish each of these features.

-Open edX implements a comprehensive theming approach that will let you customize the look and feel of your open edX site even to a very large extent, but with a significant technical effort, both for creating and testing the new theme, and also to maintain it over time.
-However, you may also use the default theme that comes with the open edX standard version and only customize a few variables such as colors, logos, links and such.
+The Open edX platform implements a comprehensive theming approach that will let you customize the look and feel of your Open edX site even to a very large extent, but with a significant technical effort, both for creating and testing the new theme, and also to maintain it over time.
+However, you may also use the default theme that comes with the Open edX standard version and only customize a few variables such as colors, logos, links and such.

 Generally speaking, even making minor adjustments to make the header and the footer of the pages look very similar is all you will need to provide a seamless experience to your users across both sites.